Skip to content

 Step 1: Use Koalify Duplicate Rules to Detect Parent–Child Relationships

-Although Koalify is often used for deduplication, its rule engine can also be used to detect related records rather than true duplicates.
-You define your own logic.
+Although Koalify is primarily used for deduplication, its rule engine can detect related records just as easily as true duplicates.
+You define your own logic, and the rule does not have to mean "these should be merged."

-For example, in a franchise or multi-location setup, you might detect related companies when:
+For a franchise or multi-location setup, you might flag related companies when:

 • the domain name or LinkedIn company page matches

-• the location details (street address, city, state, or region) are different and known
+• the location details (street address, city, state, or region) differ and are known

 Use Koalify Duplicate Rules to Detect Parent–Child Relationships 2